alexzhengyc/multimodal-similarity-search/README.md

-# Vectorized Similarity Search in Multi-modal Databases: UCLA Machine Learning Project
+# Vectorized Similarity Search in Multi-modal Databases: An Application based on CLIP model

 ## Project